National Citizens Alliance — Registered Federal Political Party of Canada

-● Reform the Aboriginal self-governance/internal political structures (First Nations government, Métis National Council, Inuit Circumpolar Council, and Mi’kmaq Council) so that Aboriginal leaders are more representative, accountable, and transparent to their communities.
+● Reform the Aboriginal self-governance/internal political structures (First Nations government, Métis Federation of Canada, Inuit Circumpolar Council, and Mi’kmaq Council) so that Aboriginal leaders are more representative, accountable, and transparent to their communities.
 The NCA will establish mechanisms for recall of Aboriginal representatives, citizen-initiated policy, and citizen-initiated referenda.
 This approach aligns with the NCA democratic reform policy for federal governance.
 In addition, the NCA will subject Aboriginal political structures and procedures to the support of at least 70 percent of the relevant Aboriginal people, and 50 percent quorum of the relevant Aboriginal people

 The NCA recognizes First Nations people along with Anglophone and Francophone as foundational to Canada.
 Aboriginal peoples are integral to the identity, culture, and prosperity of this country, and provide a unique perspective on Canada and its future.
 As outlined above, the NCA will implement a federal Aboriginal policy that supports Aboriginal peoples to be secure, profitable, and self-reliant in their distinct communities while respected, consulted, and confident in their position and contribution to the Confederation.
 The NCA will work with any party that shares this approach.